caspersg/learn_vim/README.md

 It shows a `:` in the bottom left, and you type out the command then press Enter to run it.

-In other editors, you often use a menu, or a command palette with Control+Shift+p (C-S-p) to run these commands.
+In other editors, you often use a menu, or a command palette with Control+Shift+p to run these commands.

 From Normal mode: